 How do non-fault claims work?

-When you make a non-fault claim, it’s first considered to be an at-fault claim by your insurer until any and all evidence is investigated – that’s the standard procedure.
+When you make a claim, it's first considered to be an at-fault claim by your insurer until any and all evidence is investigated – that's the standard claims process.
 If your premium is due for renewal during this period, you may see an increase to reflect this.